indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

 2. API Server in Clojure - Part 2
 3. API Server in Clojure - Part 3

-## Installing Clojure & Leiningen
+## JDK & Leiningen
-Before we do anything we need to install Clojure.
-The most reliable instructions can be found on [the official Clojure website](https://clojure.org/guides/getting_started).
-Follow the instructions for whichever platform you are developing on.
+Before we do anything we need to install a Java Development Kid (JDK).
+I prefer using [SDKMAN!](https://sdkman.io/) to manage my JDKs.

 After this, you will need to install Leiningen.
 Leiningen is an automation tool used for creating and managing Clojure projects.
 Instruction can be found on the [official Leiningen website](https://leiningen.org/).